Homemade Sourdough Chocolate Babka

 What is an Active Sourdough Starter?

-In this recipe, it is essential to use a strong and bubbly sourdough starter to make the levain.
-Since we are not using any commercial yeast, we need a strong enough starter to take on the job.
-If you usually store your sourdough starter in the fridge, I recommend taking it out 2-3 days in advance, and feed it every 12 hours before you plan to bake.
+In this recipe, a strong and bubbly sourdough starter is essential to making the levain.
+Since we are not using commercial yeast, we need a strong enough starter to take on the job.
+If you usually store your sourdough starter in the fridge, I recommend taking it out 2-3 days in advance and feeding it every 12 hours before you plan to bake.

 What is Tangzhong?